naveenNTP/docker-hadoop-hive-dsai2024/README.md

 To get this environment up and running, follow these steps:

 1. **Clone the Repository**:

-Keep it next to your existing network
+Keep it next to your existing docker directory
    ```bash
    git clone https://github.com/naveenNTP/docker-hadoop-hive-dsai2024.git
    cd docker-hadoop-hive-dsai2024